 Hippos Breathe Underwater

 How Do Hippos Breathe Underwater?
-(The Accurate Answer)
+(Accurate Answer)

 Massive animals, hippopotamuses spend nearly the whole day in the water.
 Their mouths are often underwater, along with the majority of their body.